madsbuch/applicationCourse/2.git_and_frameworks/README.md

 Schedule
 --------
+1. Idag: frameworks, git and the projects.
+2. Common platform: nitrous.io

-1. What is a framework (17:00)
+2. What is a framework.
-2. Downloading and getting to know your framework (17:15)
+3. Downloading and getting to know your framework (17:15)
-3. Bootstrapping your project (18:00)
+4. Bootstrapping your project (18:00)
-4. Adding Git to the project
+5. Adding Git to the project